massimocaprinali/cloud-foundry-public/liberty-index.md

 ## Starter application
 {: #liberty-starter_application}
-{{site.data.keyword.Bluemix_notm}} provides several Liberty starter applications.
+{{site.data.keyword.cloud_notm}} provides several Liberty starter applications.
 The Liberty starter applications are simple Liberty apps that provide a template that you can use.
-You can experiment with the starter apps, and make and push changes to the {{site.data.keyword.Bluemix_notm}} environment.
+You can experiment with the starter apps, and make and push changes to the {{site.data.keyword.cloud_notm}} environment.